 "Their mistakes aren't ones of intention but of truly not knowing what is now required," Doares continues.
 "But this lack of information is not only unrecognized but not always easy to remedy."
 How, you ask?
 By sidestepping these seven super-common marriage mistakes from the start.

-1. Having unrealistic expectations.
+1. Having Unrealistic Expectations

-We've all seen a romantic comedy or two that sets a pretty high bar for our partners — the kind that convinces you "love is all you need, we complete each other, my spouse will never hurt me, my partner will just know what I need and be willing and able to meet those needs without any direction from me all the time," Doares describes.
-Believing these myths will only lead to a major let-down in your newly married life.
+We've all seen a romantic comedy or two that sets a pretty high bar for our partners—the kind that convinces you "love is all you need, we complete each other, my spouse will never hurt me, my partner will just know what I need and be willing and able to meet those needs without any direction from me all the time," Doares describes.
+Believing these myths will only lead to a major let-down in your newly-married life.

-But you can beat back this mistake by allowing your partner — and yourself — to be real people, complete with faults, Doares says.
+But you can beat back this mistake by allowing your partner—and yourself—to be real people, complete with faults, Doares says.
 "Being willing to confront your own expectations about marriage, each partner's role, and how you think it 'should' be is crucial," she explains.
 "Get stuff out in the open and make clear decisions about what you want the marriage to look like in as many aspects as you can think of."

-If you didn't like how your partner pays his bills before you tied the knot, you likely won't after you're married.
+If you didn't like how your partner paid his bills before you tied the knot, you likely won't after you're married.
 But Toni Coleman, psychotherapist and relationship coach, says many newlyweds still think marriage will change their partner for (their) better.
 "You could want him or her to change anything from how they will handle finances or housework to his or her relationships with friends," she says.

 She continues, "the ideal way to avoid this trap is to have candid discussions about these and other important issues before tying the knot.
 What they may find is that they have very different views and ideas on some fundamental things and will need to find a way to come up with win-win approaches for dealing with their differences."